-For education network Globeducate, our Expert Practices team took on a complex implementation, migrating over 30,000 contacts and building a new CRM for use by 50+ schools.
+For the education network Globeducate, our Expert Practices team took on a complex implementation.
+This involved migrating over 30,000 contacts and building a new CRM for use by 50+ schools.
 We started in December 2019 with a due date of the new academic year, September 2020.
 Instead, we completed the project in April 2020 (including delays and plan changes due to the Covid-19 pandemic).

 Is a Solutions Partner the answer to your prayers?

 Your internal team will have other responsibilities and pressures to deal with, but an external HubSpot Solutions Partner offers time, resources, project management and technical expertise.
-You can also look to the right partner for a professional and committed approach; their 'daily bread' is understanding HubSpot.
+You can also look to the right partner for a professional and committed approach.

 BabelQuest is one of only 20 holders of HubSpot's Advanced Implementation Certification for our skills in implementing HubSpot CRMs for complex organisations.
 By complex, we mean those with multiple, often conflicting demands, rather than a large headcount; we've worked with both large, corporate organisations and small start-ups.
-We also have experience across a range of industries, from SaaS to education.
+We also have experience across a range of industries, from software as a service (SaaS) to education.